 Wesleyan offers free fitness classes for all faculty and staff.
+Visit Adult Fitness Class Offerings to learn more.

 LIFE INSURANCE

 The following options are available to eligible employees.
 Please keep in mind these benefits are reduced starting at age 65.